 The glp-1 and lin-12 genes encode homologous transmembrane proteins that may act as receptors for cell interactions during development.
 The glp-1 product is required for induction of germ-line proliferation and for embryogenesis.
 By contrast, lin-12 mediates somatic cell interactions, including those between the precursor cells that form the vulval hypodermis (VPCs).
 Here we analyse an unusual allele of glp-1, glp-1(q35), which displays a semidominant multivulva phenotype (Muv), as well as the typical recessive, loss-of-function Glp phenotypes (sterility and embryonic lethality).
 We find that the effects of glp-1(q35) on VPC development mimic those of dominant lin-12 mutations, even in the absence of lin-12 activity.
 The glp-1(q35) gene bears a nonsense mutation predicted to eliminate the 122 C-terminal amino acids, including a ProGluSerThr (PEST) sequence thought to destabilize proteins.
 We suggest that the carboxy terminus bears a negative regulatory domain which normally inactivates glp-1 in the VPCs.
 We propose that inappropriate glp-1(q35) activity can substitute for lin-12 to determine vulval fate, perhaps by driving the VPCs to proliferate.

 Mango, Susan E.; Maine, Eleanor M.; and Kimble, Judith, "Carboxy-Terminal Truncation Activates glp-1 Protein to Specify Vulval Fates in Caenorhabditis elegans" (1991).
-Biology.
+Biology - All Scholarship.
 14.

 Creative Commons License

 This work is licensed under a Creative Commons Attribution 3.0 License.